 - a.
 Did the nominee use innovative techniques?
 How is the innovation significant and how did it improve the nominee's ability to meet mission? - b.
-Was the program effective in protecting, enhancing, and/or restoring the environment? - c.
-Did the program quantify its accomplishments to demonstrate the scale of projects and impacts of successes?
-Did the program promote protection and/or more efficient and sustainable use of resources? - d.
-Are the program's accomplishments distinct from past successes?
+Was the nominee effective in protecting, enhancing, and/or restoring the environment? - c.
+Did the nominee quantify their accomplishments to demonstrate the scale of projects and impacts of successes?
+Did the nominee promote protection and/or more efficient and sustainable use of resources? - d.
+Are the nominee's accomplishments distinct from past successes?
 How are they significant?